Depression Recovery: Self-nurturing habits and reconnecting to life.

-A clinically depressed person is likely to believe they have a clearer view of reality and others are living a false version of reality.
+A person struggling with clinical depression is likely to believe they have a clearer view of reality and others are living a false version of reality.
 This belief stems from a release of attachment to relationships and the daily world.
 People often struggle to clearly identify and shift unhelpful thinking and coping patterns.

 Do you struggle with depression?
 A Major Depressive Disorder (MDD) episode must last for longer than two weeks and include the following symptoms:

 • Persistent sad or apathetic mood

 • Feelings of pessimism or low levels of hope for improvement

 • Loss of interest or pleasure in hobbies and activities

 • Decreased energy, fatigue, feeling slower than usual